T

 The Identity Crisis

 But identity is not purely functional.
 It is also psychological.
-The radiologist who trained for a decade to read images — who endured the grueling years of residency, who developed an eye that can spot a two-millimeter pulmonary nodule in a forest of vascular shadows, who derives professional satisfaction and personal meaning from that act of perception — experiences the arrival of an AI that replicates the same skill as a challenge not just to their workflow but to their self.
+When you have trained for a decade to see something others cannot, and a machine replicates that perception in eleven seconds, the challenge is not to your workflow.
+It is to your self.
 If the machine can see what I see, then what I see is not special.
-If what I see is not special, then who am I?
+If what I see is not special, then what am I?

-The SAE autonomy levels from Chapter 5 provide a useful frame.
-At Level 2, the radiologist’s identity is intact — the AI is a tool they use.
+The autonomy levels from Chapter 5 provide the frame.
+At Level 2, my identity is intact — the AI is a tool I use.
 At Level 3, it begins to shift — the AI is a colleague that does much of the work independently.
-At Level 4, the radiologist becomes a supervisor, and at Level 5, if it ever arrives, a historical artifact.
-Radiology today sits at Level 3, edging into Level 4 in narrow domains.
+At Level 4, I become a supervisor, and at Level 5, if it ever arrives, a historical artifact.
+Imaging sits at Level 3, edging into Level 4 in narrow domains.
 The identity crisis is not hypothetical.
-It is the current lived reality of a generation of imaging specialists who trained for one profession and are practicing another.
+It is the current lived reality of a generation of physicians who trained for one relationship with images and are practicing another.

 The Cinematographer

-Here is where the photograph-to-movie metaphor, which has been the spine of this book, finds what I believe is its most revealing expression.
+Here is where the photograph-to-movie metaphor — the spine of this book — finds what I believe is its most revealing expression.

 The radiologist's art was reading these photographs.
 Finding in the frozen image the evidence of dynamic disease — the tumor that is growing, the vessel that is narrowing, the bone that is weakening.
 The radiologist inferred the movie from the photograph: This mass has irregular margins, which suggests aggressive growth.
 This calcification pattern suggests a process that has been evolving for years.
 The interpretation was cinematic, but the data was photographic.
 The radiologist was, in effect, a still photographer who had learned to imagine the movie that produced each frame.